By Bruce Shawkey

 Here's a watch familiar to many Gruen collectors called the "Airman," introduced in 1957.'58 Few know the actual name of the watch, the "Super G." Here's an ad for the watch from the Nov./Dec.
 1957 issue of Swiss Horological Journal.
 Promoted in time for Christmas, it had a manually winding movement with jump-hour feature, displaying the numbers 1-12, and then "jumping" to 13-24 at noon.
 It was targeted toward pilots, but quickly became popular with the general public, and today is a favorite among Gruen watch collectors.

 The original model sold for around $50, but today sells for several hundred dollars.
-I have had several Super Gs over the years, and sold them to eager buys for around that price.
+I have had several Super Gs over the years, and sold them to eager buyers for around that price.
 There are a few being currently auctioned on Ebay, and sellers are asking around $650 as a starting bid!
 Ironically, few call it by its original factory name, even seasoned collectors.

-1975 ad in Europa Star
+1975 ad in Europa Star |

 No comments: